docarray/docarray/docs/data_types/3d_mesh/3d_mesh.md

-## Get started - Predefined Documents
+## Getting started - Predefined Docs
 To get started and play around with the 3D modalities, DocArray provides the predefined documents [`Mesh3D`][docarray.documents.mesh.Mesh3D] and [`PointCloud3D`][docarray.documents.point_cloud.PointCloud3D], which include all of the previously mentioned functionalities.

 ### `Mesh3D`